7424243/bookmarks-server/README.md

 # bookmarks-app-server!

 This was a Thinkful assignment to practice building an Express server.
+It is the server for [!bookmarks-app](https://github.com/7424243/bookmarks-app)

 ## Scripts